SOLAS-TTRPG/SOLAS/README.md

 *Range: 1 Tile*

-You touch a willing creature, giving them a resistance point back.
-The target’s skin has a rough, bark-like appearance, and at the start of each of their turns, they get an additional resistance point.
+You touch a willing creature (including yourself), giving them a boost to their vitality and durability.
+The target’s skin has a rough, bark-like appearance, and attacks against them have disadvantage.

 ### Dragon's Breath
 ***Concentration***